en:lang="en-US"

 Rory Peck Awards 2016

-They also cover the events in the improvised uncontrolled growth camp located in Idomeni, on the northern border of Greece with Macedonia, which has become a critical point of the immigration crisis.
-For the jury, the "exceptional" material of Will stands out for the human vision of his narrative and attention to details.
-"The Mediterranean images have become so common that there is a risk of visual fatigue, but these shots without a doubt stand out.
-Will captured the shots, let them breathe and evolve, working with long sequences to provide the entire narrative arch."
-Will received his prize at the hands of James Mates, European editor of ITV News and president of the jury in the news category.
+They also cover events at the makeshift sprawl camp at Idomeni, on Greece's northern border with Macedonia, which has become a flashpoint in the migrant crisis.
+For the jury, Will's “exceptional” material stands out for the very human vision of his narrative and attention to detail.
+"Images of the Mediterranean have become so commonplace that there is a risk of eye strain, but these shots certainly stand out.
+Will captured the shots, let them breathe and evolve, working with long sequences to provide the entire narrative arc."
+Will received his award from James Mates, European Editor of ITV News and President of the Jury in the News Category.

-'Angel' istek Alcu
+'Angel' Istek Alcu

 2016, a difficult year